 BHS has numerous grants for which the grantor agencies' promises to give are conditioned upon BHS incurring certain qualifying expenses under the grant programs.
-At December 31, 2022 and 2021, BHS had remaining available award balances on federal and local government conditional grants and contracts of \$2,288,939 and \$2,831,428, respectively.
+At December 31, 2023 and 2022, BHS had remaining available award balances on federal and local government conditional grants and contracts of \$4,138,838 and \$2,288,939, respectively.
 These award balances are not recognized as assets and will be recognized as revenue as the conditions are met, generally as qualifying expenses are incurred.

-In addition, at December 31, 2022 and 2021, BHS has \$1,900,000 and \$5,150,000, respectively, of conditional contributions associated with the capital campaign for the new shelter building.
+In addition, at December 31, 2023 and 2022, BHS has \$1,650,000 and \$1,900,000, respectively, of conditional contributions associated with the capital campaign for the new shelter building and services.
 These award balances are not recognized as assets and will be recognized as revenue as the conditions are met, generally as campaign and construction milestones are met.